 The PR-59 temperature controller is customizable and user-configurable with easy-to-use software from Laird Thermal Systems.
 In addition to temperature control, users can set additional parameters for fans, NTC thermistors, PT1000 sensors, alarm and LEDs

 “The SuperCool Series is designed for precise temperature control in compact storage compartments and medical diagnostic chambers where space is a premium,” said Andrew Dereka, Product Director at Laird Thermal Systems.
-“Using compact Peltier thermoelectric assemblies instead of compressor-based thermal management solutions provides a cleaner, safer and cost-effective temperature management solution.”
+“Using compact Peltier thermoelectric cooler assemblies instead of compressor-based thermal management solutions provides a cleaner, safer and cost-effective temperature management solution.”

 Laird Thermal Systems has the design, prototyping, testing and global manufacturing services to help integrate thermoelectric cooling into incubation applications.
 Our engineers partner closely with customers throughout the entire product development lifecycle to reduce risks and accelerate time-to-market for emerging applications.